-Feeling like 2016 wasn’t a stellar year for you?
-You may want to begin 2017 by reading a biography of Elizabeth Ann Bayley Seton — America’s first native-born canonized saint — for a little perspective.
-After all, she herself said in the midst of one of her many trials, “It sometimes lessens personal sorrow to compare our condition with the case of others.”
+If 2021 wasn’t a stellar year for you — and let’s face it, that’s most of us — you may want to begin the new year by reading a biography of Elizabeth Ann Bayley Seton — America’s first native-born canonized saint — for a little perspective.
+In the midst of one of her many trials, she wisely advised: “It sometimes lessens personal sorrow to compare our condition with the case of others.”

-St. Elizabeth Ann Seton’s feast day is celebrated on January 4 — except for years (such as 2015) when the feast of Epiphany trumped it.
+St. Elizabeth Ann Seton’s feast day is celebrated on January 4 — except for years when the feast of Epiphany trumps it.
 Elizabeth wouldn’t have minded this one bit, however, as Epiphany inspired a significant turning point in her conversion from a devout and upstanding member of the fashionable Trinity Episcopal Church in New York to a card-carrying Roman Catholic — something dignified ladies simply didn’t do in the early 1800s.

 In fact, Catholics of that era were regarded as a public nuisance and the “offscourings of the people.”
 Catholicism was considered the religion of the immigrants, who often lived in tenement squalor and were considered shabby and strange.
 To Elizabeth Ann Seton’s friends and family, converting to Catholicism was unheard of — scandalous and unbecoming.
 She was pressured in both subtle and not-so-subtle ways to doubt her newfound convictions and remain in the church of her family.